Samuelk-Chase/CS3450-Software-Engineering/Design/db.md

 1. **Store User Data**
    - Create new user records
-   - Store minimal profile info (username, email, etc.) and passwords securely
+   - Store minimal profile info (username, email, etc.) with the help of OAuth use
    - Maintain ban status if necissary
    - Store purchase status (accounts can be created before purchase)